heshengtao/comfyui_LLM_party/README.md

 1. Further adaptation for local large models.
 2. Multi-modal adaptation.

+## Disclaimer:
+This open-source project and its contents (hereinafter referred to as "Project") are provided for reference purposes only and do not imply any form of warranty, either expressed or implied.
+The contributors of the Project shall not be held responsible for the completeness, accuracy, reliability, or suitability of the Project.
+Any reliance you place on the Project is strictly at your own risk.
+In no event shall the contributors of the Project be liable for any indirect, special, or consequential damages or any damages whatsoever resulting from the use of the Project.

 ## If my work has brought value to your day, consider fueling it with a coffee!
 Your support not only energizes the project but also warms the heart of the creator. ☕💖 Every cup makes a difference!
 <div style="display:flex; justify-content:space-between;">
     <img src="img/zhifubao.jpg" style="width: 48%;" />